Edit this page

 npx create-expo-module@latest --local

-Then, if your project doesn't native projects generated (android and ios directories), run the following command, otherwise skip this command:
+Then, if your project doesn't have native projects generated (android and ios directories), run the following command, otherwise skip this command:

 -